Hello!

 My diverse in-house editorial and production experience has built a well-rounded skill set.

-My background as a developmental editor, production editor, digital content manager, copyeditor, indexer, and typesetter has given me a fulsome understanding of how manuscripts and content moves from idea to final product.
-I’ve worked at every stage of the publishing process—developing titles, resolving technical and stylistic issues, managing cross-functional publication formats, and ensuring layout and file integrity.
-This experience is what enables me to anticipate challenges, communicate clearly with project managers, compositors, and authors, and offer solutions that are both editorially sound and production-aware.
+I have worked in-house as a developmental editor, production editor, digital content manager, copyeditor, and indexer, which has given me a fulsome understanding of how manuscripts and content move from idea to final publication.
+With experience across every stage of the publication process, I have managed diverse formats while safeguarding layout and file integrity.
+This background enables me to anticipate challenges, communicate effectively with project managers, compositors, and authors, and provide solutions that are both editorially rigorous and production-aware.

-Every manuscript sits at the intersection of form, function, subject or genre, and audience, and my services operate within that matrix.
-I only take on projects that I can contribute meaningfully to, which means providing services where the type of work, subject or genre, and my skills converge.
+Every manuscript sits at the intersection of form, function, subject/genre, and audience, and my services operate within that matrix.
+I only take on projects that I can contribute meaningfully to, which means providing services where the type of work, subject/genre, and my skills converge.
 For example, while I copyedit engineering and medical texts, I do not take on substantive editing in those areas.
 And while I developmental edit trade fiction, I don't developmental edit literary fiction.
 My goal is to offer the right kind of support to meet each project's needs and help move it forward.
 If your project falls outside my scope, I’m always happy to offer guidance or refer you to someone better suited.

 If you’d like more detail on the subjects and genres I work with for a specific service, you’ll find an overview at the bottom of the corresponding service page.